NicholasFarrow/nicholasfarrow.github.io/_posts/2020-06-17-Cryptography-in-Bitcoin-with-C.md

 # Bitcoin Vanity Address
 By extending the above code, you can rapidly generate new bitcoin addresses in the hope of randomly reciving a 'nice' address like `1DEADBEEFx24sa...` or `100000ae...`.
 To see an example of this see my attempt on Github: [niceBit](https://github.com/NicholasFarrow/niceBit).

+A rough summary of the code from this tutorial here [/assets/btc_gen.c](/assets/btc_gen.c), which is ready to compile and run.

 If you found this useful, please support me in creating these tutorials:

 **BTC: 1K4Y7MF8uXFu7GrwvDcUpwEoNkKcREFnh7**